Looking for the best walks in North London? You’ve come to the right place!

 It’s currently home to several species of bat, including long-eared and pipistrelle bats.
 At sunset, you can sometimes see them swooping between the tunnels and Highgate Wood overhead.
 It’s pretty cool.

 From here, take the path on the left up out of the cutting.
 Continue up the road, past The Boogaloo pub (one of my local favourites).

 At the junction of Archway Road, you’ll see Highgate tube station on your right.

 This is the end of the main section of the walk.

 Parkland Walk (North) Extension

-If you fancy continuing on up to Alexandra Palace, follow Archway Road past Highgate station, and turn right onto Muswell Hill Road.
+If you fancy continuing on up to Alexandra Palace, the walk continues up along Archway Road past Highgate station, then right onto Muswell Hill Road.